-Delicate or fragile items - While these small appliances are not as delicate as a slaughterer's knife, they are still fragile electronic devices which are handled carefully and not used for any purpose other than the one for which they are manufactured.
-Possibly, they can be classified as a muktzeh machmas chisaron kis(3);

-No permissible use on Shabbos - Some poskim maintain that in order for a utensil to retain its status of light muktzeh, it must have some possible permissible use on Shabbos as do a hammer, a comb or a phone book, for example.
+- 1. Delicate or fragile items While these small appliances are not as delicate as a slaughterer's knife, they are still fragile electronic devices which are handled carefully and not used for any purpose other than the one for which they are manufactured.
+Possibly, they can be classified as muktzeh mechamas chesron kis(,3) which is severe muktzeh. - 2.
+No permissible use on Shabbos Some poskim maintain that in order for a utensil to retain its status of light muktzeh, it must have some possible permissible use on Shabbos, as do a hammer, a comb or a phone book, for example.
 These items are light muktzeh because they have various uses, some permitted on Shabbos and some not.
-But an object like a candlestick, which can be used only for a forbidden activity, can no longer be considered light muktzeh.
-Small appliances such as those in question have no permitted use on Shabbos.
-There is nothing that can be done with a telephone except making calls, an activity which is prohibited on Shabbos.
+But an object such as a candlestick, which can be used only for a forbidden activity, can no longer be considered light muktzeh.
+Small appliances such as a camera or a telephone also have no permitted use on Shabbos.
+There is nothing that can be done with a telephone except to make calls, and there is nothing that can be done with a camera except to take pictures, activities which are prohibited on Shabbos.

-Not all poskim, however, agree that a light muktzeh object must have a possible use on Shabbos(4).
-Mishnah Berurah does not give a clear-cut ruling on this issue(5).
-Several contemporary poskim(6) rule that under extenuating circumstance one may be lenient and consider these items as light muktzeh.
+Not all poskim, however, agree that a light muktzeh object must have a possible use on Shabbos.(4)Mishnah Berurah does not give a clear-cut ruling on this issue.(5)Several contemporary poskim(6)rule that under extenuating circumstance one may be lenient and consider these items as light muktzeh.

-Concerning our case, therefore, we have established two points: 1) The small appliances in question may be considered severe muktzeh; 2) Severe muktzeh may not be moved, even if the place which it occupies is needed for a permitted activity.
-It follows, therefore, that the telephone, etc., cannot just be picked up and removed from the bed or chair.
+Concerning our case, therefore, we have established two points: 1) The small appliances in question may be considered severe muktzeh, and 2) severe muktzeh may not be moved, even if the place which it occupies is needed for a permitted activity.
+It follows, therefore, that a telephone, etc., cannot just be picked up and removed from the bed or chair.